In order to ensure that we get the information needed to help our clients, our personal injury lawyers use questioning techniques like the following:

 - Witnesses: For example, if your accident occurred at work, we can talk to your coworkers.
 If it happened on a busy street, we can track down the people who were there that day.

 - Experts: Medical professionals, economists and vocational experts, and accident reconstruction specialists could all contribute vital information.

 To get the most helpful possible testimony, we might use the following tactics.

 Identify a “Tell”

-When someone is lying or refraining from telling the whole truth, they have a “tell,” or something that they do to show when they’re lying.
-Some of the common ones that we’ve seen include:
+When someone is lying or refraining from telling the whole truth, they may have a “tell,” or something that they do that indicates they are not being fully truthful.
+Some of the common tells that we have seen include: